Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### Else Statement
-The Else statement checks if all of the other conditions failed, if all them failed this will execute.
-They are defined with the `else` keyword and it should be declared at the bottom of singular or multiple conditions of the `if` or `elseif` statements.
+The `else` statement checks if the other condition(s) failed.
+If they fail, the inner code will execute. `Else` statements use the `else` keyword, and the `else` statement should be declared at the bottom of singular or multiple conditions of the `if` or `elseif` statements.

 Example:
 ```lua